 $1695/$155 = 10.94

-Risk management isn’t the most appealing aspect of trading.
-It usually isn’t until after months of losing money and enduring countless frustrations that traders begin to focus on this aspect of trading.
+The $PTCT trade above didn’t play out as expected… but that’s ok.
+Risk was defined, and stops were set to protect anything larger than our calculated loss.
+Even though risk management isn’t the most appealing aspect of trading, it usually isn’t until after months of losing money and enduring countless frustrations that traders begin to focus on this aspect.

 While it may be much easier to focus on the potential of enormous upsides, the potential downsides need some of your focus as well.
 By practicing efficient risk management, you will limit this downside, while still leaving the door wide open for the bigger moves in your favor.